armoniacore/armonia-vite/docs/docs/ssr.md

 Importing the manifest can be especially beneficial when you want to export a single file, by embedding the template and manifest in the source code, you do not need to rely on a file to be present in the output directory, you also do not need a special code to load such files, very handy indeed.

-It is advisable that you do not perform a minification in the render function, the plugin allow you to minify the html before the render occurs.
+It is advisable that you do not perform a minification in the render function, Armonia allow you to minify the html before the render occurs.

 ### Typings